“Molly Flexwell helps exhausted caregivers reclaim their energy, self-worth, and joy through practical tools and kindness-led living”

 Let’s start with the science.

-Neuroplasticity is your brain’s ability to change, adapt, and rewire itself in response to experience.
+Neuroplasticity is your brain’s ability to change, adapt, and reshape itself in response to experience.
 It’s how you learn new things, unlearn harmful patterns, recover after trauma, and strengthen resilience.
 For decades, scientists believed the brain was fixed after childhood.
 Now we know the truth: it never stops changing.

 And that’s where journaling comes in.

-Why Journaling Works with the Brain
+Why Journaling Works well with the Your Brain

+Think of journalling as a quiet conversation with yourself, a small daily act of noticing that invites clarity, courage, and kindness to take a seat.
 When you write in a journal, especially about your feelings, experiences, or hopes, you’re doing far more than venting.
 You are:

 - Activating multiple brain regions at once (language, emotion, memory)